wraiford/encrypt-gib/README.md

 2. `cd encrypt-gib`
 2. `npm install`
 3. `npm run test:quick` OR `npm test` if you want to sit around for hours admiring ibgib's custom respec-gib testing framework.
-  * _note: atow with testing framework reshuffle to respec-gib, this only runs node tests - not browser tests._
+  * _note: ATOW with testing framework reshuffle to respec-gib, this only runs node tests - not browser tests._

 You can find API usage examples in the following respecs: